sanju-xo/CodeForce/README.md

 ### Team Members
 - Member 1: Nabeel Ansar - AISAT, KALAMASSERY
-- Member 2: Sahal Salam - AISAT, KALAMASSERY
+- Member 2: Sahal Salam K A - AISAT, KALAMASSERY

 ### Project Description
 Your GOTO advisor to give raw truths that in different situations that no one else will speak